• Skip to primary navigation

 If you don’t have a travel diary handy, no problem!
 Download a travel diary template from the Etax Downloadable Resources page.

-If you receive a travel allowance from your employer it is usually considered taxable income and is listed on your income statement.
-As long as you spent the money you were paid as an allowance, you can claim a tax deduction against it at tax time.
+The good news is, as long as you spent the money you were paid as a travel allowance, you can claim a tax deduction against it at tax time.

 Recording expenses